leapfrogtechnology/sync-db/README.md

 #### Caveat

-Setup and Teardown steps aren't always run within a single transaction. **You need to specifically pass a trx object to make sure this happens.**
+Setup and Teardown steps aren't always run within a single transaction. **You need to pass the transaction instance object explicitly to make sure this happens.**

 ```ts
 await db.transaction(async trx => {